wmvanvliet/gizmo/README.md

 [Learn about the outer product](https://numpy.org/doc/stable/reference/generated/numpy.outer.html)

-## Exercise 10: Use Numpy' fancy indexing
+## Exercise 10: Use Numpy's fancy indexing
 Modify the `multiplication_table` function so that it takes a parameter called `zero_out_multiples`.
 When this parameter is set to an integer number, then the multiplication table that is returned by the function will have all multiples